thoutenbos/esphome-comfoair/README.md

 to be installed as external_components.
 Modified for the Zehnder WHR 950 by @tieskuh.

 # Configuration
 No need to download this repository manually.
-Just add to your yaml configuration the definition of `external_components`:
+Just add to the bottom of your ESPHome yaml configuration the definition of `external_components`:
 ```
 external_components:
   - source: